-This excerpt from our interesting real estate facts concerns a mansion bought by Yugoslavia in 1946, after the war, to serve as an embassy.
-However, after the dissolution of Yugoslavia in 1992, ownership was split among the newly-formed sovereign countries of Bosnia, Serbia, Croatia, Slovenia, and Republic of North Macedonia.
+This excerpt from our interesting real estate facts concerns a mansion bought by Yugoslavia in 1946, after the World War, to serve as an embassy.
+However, after the dissolution of Yugoslavia in 1992, ownership was split among the newly-formed sovereign countries of Bosnia, Serbia, Croatia, Slovenia, and the Republic of North Macedonia.

 15. Keret House is the narrowest house in the world.

 You may have already seen some of the eel-bed apartments in Tokyo, or shoebox apartments in Hong Kong, but the title for the smallest abode belongs to Keret House in Warsaw.

 Designed by Jakub Szczesny, the house is crammed between two buildings and is only 28 inches (72 cm) wide at the narrowest point and 48 inches (122 cm) wide at the widest.
 The house has quickly become one of the more fun real estate facts around the world and is already marked as a tourist destination in Warsaw.

 16. The Las Vegas Strip isn’t located in Las Vegas but Paradise, a city within Las Vegas.

 Our next bit of real estate fun facts concerns Paradise, Nevada, a city within a city.